Fully probabilistic deep models for forward and inverse problems in parametric PDEs: Examples

-Here we compare the use of a 2D Fourier Neural Operator trained on a supervised data of PDE solutions with an unsupervised PINN-PDDLVM model.
-The parametric PDE in question is the inhomogenous wave equation,
+Here, we compare the use of a 2D Fourier Neural Operator (FNO) trained on a supervised data of PDE solutions with an unsupervised PINN-PDDLVM model.
+The PDE in question is the inhomogeneous wave equation with parameterized forcing,

-where $a_n$ are the PDE parameters and represent the forcing term parameters.
-In the current example we allow for 4 terms in the forcing expansion draw from $\mathcal{U}(-5, 5)$.
-The solutions for FNO datasets and the validation set are assembled and computed from samples of $a_n$ drawn from this distribution.
+Here $f_i$ make up the vector $\fbf$ and are the parameters which make up the polynomial expansion representation of the forcing.
+In the current example we use 4 terms in the forcing expansion where all components are drawn from $\mathcal{U}(-5, 5)$.
+The solutions for FNO datasets and the validation set are assembled and computed from samples of $\fbf$ drawn from this distribution.

+In Fig.~\ref{fig:inhomogenousWaveEq} we show 2 example ground truth solutions from the dataset as well as the mean predictions of those two example given by the \gls*{PINN}-\gls*{PDDLVM}.
 The FNOs for the forward and inverse directions have 4 hidden layers with 32 channels and 12 Fourier modes.
 We train the FNOs for $5\times10^4$ iterations for different number of training data.
 The training data is obtained from a Chebyshev based solver of $21\times21$ basis functions.
-We compare this with an unsupervised PINN-PDDLVM trained for $2.5\times10^5$ iterations with a similar architecture to that of Sec.~\ref{sec:PINN_PDDLVM}.
+In Table~\ref{table:FNO_results} we compare this with an unsupervised PINN-PDDLVM trained for $2.5\times10^5$ iterations with a similar architecture to that of Sec.~\ref{sec:PINN_PDDLVM}.